International Journal of Applied Philosophy

 - Confirmation that the manuscript is not currently under consideration by any other publication

-All manuscripts should be submitted in Word format (.doc or .rtf) to facilitate import of styled text into our typesetting system.
-Any reasonable formatting style and system for notes, references, etc. is fine at the time of submission.
-If the paper is accepted for publication, we will ask the author to bring it into line with the journal's style (The Chicago Manual of Style) at that time.
-A helpful resource on The Chicago Manual of Style is available here.
+Any reasonable formatting style for notes and references is fine at the time of submission.
+If the manuscript is accepted for publication the author must bring it into line with the journal's style (The Chicago Manual of Style).

-Prior to publication the author may be asked to provide original source files for any charts or graphs in the manuscript.
-Authors should avoid the use of charts or graphs copied from online sources, as these may not be suitable for reproduction in print format.
+Author should provide original source files for any charts or graphs in the manuscript.
+Please avoid use of charts or graphs copied from web sites as these may not be suitable for reproduction in print format.

 Authors should submit a brief statement of their background, which will be published along with their manuscript, if accepted.
 Contributors should keep copies of all materials submitted.